Foliations whose first Chern class is nef: Proofs of the main theorems

-Then the morphism ${\Sym}^p\cV_1 \to \cV_p$ factors through $\varphi_*\cO_\Gamma(pL_1)$.
-Therefore, we obtain isomorphisms Hence, there is a natural birational map induced by the linear system $\cV_1$ of the line bundle $\cO_\Gamma(L_1)$.
-Since $L_1$ is the sum of a $\varphi$-relatively very ample divisor and an effective $\rho$-exceptional divisor, we see that $\psi$ only contracts $\rho$-exceptional divisors.
+induced by the $\varphi$-relative linear system $\cV_1$ of the line bundle $\cO_\Gamma(L_1)$.
+Since $L_1$ is the sum of a $\varphi$-relatively sufficiently ample divisor and an effective $\rho$-exceptional divisor, we see that $\psi$ only contracts $\rho$-exceptional divisors.
 In particular, up to a closed subset of codimension at least two, the restriction is an isomorphism to its image.
 We recall that $\Gamma^\circ\subseteq \Gamma$ is the largest open subset such that $\rho|_{\Gamma^\circ}$ is finite.